Computable analysis on the space of marked groups: The space of marked groups as a recursive metric space

 \subsubsection{Proof of Theorem \ref{thm:Use Miller Wisely -1}}

-We first prove Theorem \ref{thm:Use Miller Wisely -1}: \begin{thm*} No algorithm can stop exactly on those sets of relations and irrelations which are not wp-coherent. \end{thm*} \begin{proof} Given r.e. disjoint sets, we apply Miller's construction to obtain the set $\Pi_{P,Q}$ of relations and irrelations.
+We first prove Theorem \ref{thm:Use Miller Wisely -1}: \begin{thm*} No algorithm can stop exactly on those sets of relations and irrelations which are not wp-coherent. \end{thm*} \begin{proof} Given c.e. disjoint sets, we apply Miller's construction to obtain the set $\Pi_{P,Q}$ of relations and irrelations.

-By Theorem \ref{thm:Miller,}, if the sets $P$ and $Q$ are recursively enumerable, recursively inseparable sets, then $\Pi_{P,Q}$ is not wp-coherent.
+By Theorem \ref{thm:Miller,}, if the sets $P$ and $Q$ are computably enumerable, computably inseparable sets, then $\Pi_{P,Q}$ is not wp-coherent.

-On the contrary, if $P$ and $Q$ are both recursive sets, we have noted that $L_{P,Q}^{3}$ itself has solvable word problem, and thus $\Pi_{P,Q}$ is wp-coherent.
+On the contrary, if $P$ and $Q$ are both computable sets, we have noted that $L_{P,Q}^{3}$ itself has solvable word problem, and thus $\Pi_{P,Q}$ is wp-coherent.

-Because the set $\Pi_{P,Q}$ can be constructed from the codes for $P$ and $Q$, an algorithm that stops exactly on those sets of relations and irrelations which are not wp-coherent would produce, through Miller's construction, an algorithm that, given a pair of r.e. sets $P$ and $Q$ that are either recursively inseparable or recursive, would stop if and only if those sets are recursively inseparable.
-We prove in the next lemma, Lemma \ref{lem:rec inseparable sets}, that such an algorithm cannot exit, this ends the proof of our theorem. \end{proof} \begin{lem} There is no algorithm that, given the code for two recursively enumerable and disjoint subsets of $\mathbb{N}$, that are either recursive or recursively inseparable, stops only if they are recursively inseparable. \end{lem}
+Because the set $\Pi_{P,Q}$ can be constructed from the codes for $P$ and $Q$, an algorithm that stops exactly on those sets of relations and irrelations which are not wp-coherent would produce, through Miller's construction, an algorithm that, given a pair of c.e. sets $P$ and $Q$ that are either computably inseparable or recursive, would stop if and only if those sets are computably inseparable.
+We prove in the next lemma, Lemma \ref{lem:rec inseparable sets}, that such an algorithm cannot exit, this ends the proof of our theorem. \end{proof} \begin{lem} There is no algorithm that, given the code for two computably enumerable and disjoint subsets of $\mathbb{N}$, that are either computable or computably inseparable, stops only if they are computably inseparable. \end{lem}

-\begin{proof} Fix two recursively enumerable and recursively inseparable subsets $P$ and $Q$ of $\mathbb{N}$, that exist by Lemma \ref{lem:Inseparable sets}.
+\begin{proof} Fix two computably enumerable and computably inseparable subsets $P$ and $Q$ of $\mathbb{N}$, that exist by Lemma \ref{lem:Inseparable sets}.

 Consider an effective enumeration $M_{0}$, $M_{1}$, $M_{2}$... of all Turing machines.
-For each natural number $n$, define a pair of recursively enumerable sets $P_{n}$ and $Q_{n}$ defined as follows:
+For each natural number $n$, define a pair of computably enumerable sets $P_{n}$ and $Q_{n}$ defined as follows:

 To enumerate $P_{n}$, start a run of $M_{n}$.

 While this run lasts, an enumeration of $P$ gives the first elements of $P_{n}$.
 If $M_{n}$ halts after $k$ computation steps, stop the enumeration of $P$.